sdsc/vmd-roll/README.md

 rolls are available, but it will build without them as long as the environment variables they provide are otherwise defined.

-The build process requires cmake and the NETCDF libraries and assumes that the modulefiles provided by the SDSC cmake-roll and netcdf-roll are available.
+The build process requires cmake and the NETCDF and HDF5 libraries and assumes that the modulefiles provided by the SDSC cmake-roll, netcdf-roll and hdf-roll are available.
 It will build without the modulefiles as long as the environment variables they provide are otherwise defined.